Black Friday 2019 Amazon deals: $129 AirPods, $22 Echo Dot, $250 iPad and more savings

 Discount ends 11:59 p.m.
 PT Thursday, Nov.
 28.

 This is it.
 The Black Friday MacBook Air sale we've been waiting for.
-Amazon offers a whopping $300 off the brand-new model -- the one with the Retina True Tone display -- that Apple released in July.
-It's the best deal we've ever seen on this model.
+Amazon offers a $200 off the brand-new model -- the one with the Retina True Tone display -- that Apple released in July.
 Clip the on-page coupon for the full savings.
 Read our MacBook Air 2019 preview.

 The 2019 version of the standard AirPods -- then non-Pro model with the non-wireless charging case -- will run you $159 at the Apple Store, and $144 most other times of the year at other retailers.
 But they're now down to $129 at Amazon -- an all-time low, and $5 cheaper than just a few hours ago.
 See our AirPods 2019 review.